arburksUMich/python-multiprocessing/README.md

     print(f'The product of x is {result}')

-#Simple function that selects a random item from the input list, x.
 def randomNumber(x):
+    """Simple function to select a random item from the input list, x."""

     print(f'We selected {choice(x)} from x.')

-if __name__=="__main__":
+"""Simple main function that creates 3 processes to run 3 separate functions in parallel.""" if __name__=="__main__":
     x = [1, 3, 5, 7, 9]